 AI penetration testing is changing how organizations identify and exploit vulnerabilities.
 Instead of relying on traditional manual tests or basic automated scans, autonomous systems now simulate attacker behavior continuously and at scale.
-These systems use agentic AI to execute real-world exploits, reduce noise, and shift security left, all while keeping human experts focused on the creative flaws machines can’t yet catch.
+These systems use agentic AI to execute real-world exploits, reduce noise, and shift security left, without the need for humans.

 How AI Penetration Testing Improves Security Testing Workflows